Have you ever had the stressful but delicious pleasure of making macarons?

-- In the bowl of a stand-up mixer with a whisk attachment, add the egg whites, sugar and pinch of salt.
+- In the bowl of a stand-up mixer with a whisk attachment, add the egg whites, sugar, pinch of salt and peppermint extract.
 Beat until stiff peaks form, about 4 minutes.
 Add the food coloring and beat once more until combined.

 - Remove from the bowl from the stand-up mixer and in one batch, add the almond flour/powdered sugar mixture.
 Fold the mixture with a spatula.
 Repeat just until the batter resembles the texture of lava.
 It took me about 30 folds to reach this consistency.

 - Transfer the macaron batter to the piping bag.
 Pipe the batter into 3/4-inch rounds, swirling the tip off to one side.
 You have to do this with a bit of flick of the wrist.
 Repeat until you’ve formed about 15 to 18 macarons per baking sheet.
 Smack the baking sheets onto your kitchen counter a few times.
 This will help even out the batter and eliminate any air bubbles in the macarons.

 - Transfer to the oven to bake for about 6 minutes.
 Immediately turn the oven down to 300 degrees F and bake for an additional 6 minutes.
 Repeat with the remaining batter.